aclaf/flagrant/docs/explanation/behavior.md

 The expansion process maintains left-to-right order, which directly affects precedence: arguments from earlier files appear earlier in the expanded list, and later arguments override earlier ones according to last-wins semantics.
 The main parsing loop operates on the fully expanded argument list with all `@file` references resolved.

-Argument file expansion can fail with several error types (see `specs/parser/errors.md`):
+Argument file expansion can fail with several error types (see [error types specification](errors.md)):

 - `ArgumentFileNotFoundError` - Referenced file does not exist
 - `ArgumentFileReadError` - File exists but cannot be read (permissions, I/O errors)
 - `ArgumentFileFormatError` - File contains malformed content (invalid encoding, format violations)
 - `ArgumentFileRecursionError` - Recursion depth exceeded or circular reference detected

-For complete details on argument file syntax, format options, and processing semantics, see `specs/parser/argument-files.md`.
+For complete details on argument file syntax, format options, and processing semantics, see the [argument files specification](argument-files.md).

 ### Phase 2: Argument classification and processing